 Figure 6.
-Running, planned and closed BSRN stations.
+Running, planned and closed BSRN stations, May 2016 stations

 The plotting does not distinguish pairs of nearby US stations in Boulder, Colorado (USA), Oklahoma (USA) and Dawin (Australia).
-It is based on information from the WRMC, Alfred Wegener Institute, downloaded from http://bsrn.awi.de in May 2016.
+It is based on information from the World Radiation Monitoring Centre, Alfred Wegener Institute, downloaded from http://bsrn.awi.de in May 2016.

 Adding net radiometer measurements to a greater number of WWW/GOS surface synoptic stations is also desirable where the surrounding surface is sufficiently homogeneous to make the upwelling observations representative of the larger area.
-At BSRN sites downward-looking instruments should be used instead of net radiometers.
+At BSRN sites, downward-looking instruments should be used instead of net radiometers.

 Efforts should be made to expand downwelling radiative fluxes over the ocean.
 The use of research ships and buoys is a key element in attaining global cover in surface radiation observations (see action O45).
-Because the spatial coverage of BSRN and buoys and ships are poor compared with satellite observations, monitoring surface radiation budget needs to be synergistic between radiation observations at surface stations and estimates from satellites (e.g. GEWEX SRB, CERES SRBAVG, ISCCP-FD, CMSAF-SARAH).
+Because the spatial coverage of BSRN and buoys and ships are poor compared with satellite observations, monitoring surface radiation budget needs to be synergistic between radiation observations at surface stations and estimates from satellites (GEWEX SRB, Clouds and the Earth's Radiant Energy System (CERES) SRBAVG, ISCCP-FD, CMSAF-SARAH).

-The existing extensive datasets of sunshine duration in most countries could also provide useful historical information for climate analysis, and their incorporation into GCOS analysis and archive centres is required.
+The existing extensive datasets of sunshine duration in most countries could also provide useful historical information for climate analysis and their incorporation into GCOS analysis and archive centres is required.

-Action A10: National sunshine records into Data Centres Action National sunshine records should be incorporated into International Data Centres.
-Benefit Better description of surface radiation fields.
-Who National Meteorological Services.
-Time-frame Implement in next 2 years.
-Performance Indicator Sunshine record archive established in International data centres in analysis centres by 2018.
-Annual Cost 1-10M US\$
+Action A10: Incorporating national sunshine records into data centres Action National sunshine records should be incorporated into International Data Centres.
+Benefit Better description of surface radiation fields Who NMHSs Time frame Implement in next 2 years Performance indicator Sunshine record archive established in international data centres and in analysis centres by 2018 Annual cost US\$ 1-10 million

-Concerning the BSRN data delivery, around a third of the stations provide values within six months of measurement time, but as of February 2015 twelve stations had delivered no data from 2010 onwards.
+Concerning BSRN data delivery, around one third of the stations provide values within six months of measurement time but, as of February 2015, 12 stations had delivered no data as of 2010.
 The status of some of these stations is unknown.
 Not all stations follow the recommended BSRN quality-control checks, but an overall increase of data quality is clear from consistency checks of the measurements provided.
 An analysis of the BSRN data to estimate global fields is not possible due to limitations in data coverage.
 Documenting operating conditions that influence the quality of surface radiation measurements is performed.
-This includes the type of radiometers used for the observations, flow rate of ventilation, frequency of cleaning the instruments, description of the field-of-view, calibration method, and frequency of calibration taken place.
+This includes the type of radiometers used for the observations, flow rate of ventilation, frequency of cleaning the instruments, description of the field-of-view, calibration method and frequency of calibration.
 In addition, where major changes in operating or surrounding conditions have occurred, the changes are documented and distributed with the data.

-Action A11: Operation of the BSRN Action Ensure continued long-term operation of the BSRN and expand the network to obtain globally more representative coverage and improve communications between station operators and the archive centre.
-Benefit Continuing baseline surface radiation climate record at BSRN sites.
-Who Parties' national services and research programmes operating BSRN sites in cooperation with AOPC and the WCRP GEWEX Radiation Panel.
-Time-frame Ongoing.
-Performance Indicator The number of BSRN stations regularly submitting valid data to International Data Centres.
-Annual Cost 100k - 1M US\$
+Action A11: Operation of the the GCOS Baseline Network for Surface Radiation Action Ensure continued long-term operation of the BSRN and expand the network to obtain globally more representative coverage and improve communications between station operators and the archive centre Benefit Continuing baseline surface radiation climate record at BSRN sites Who Parties' national services and research programmes operating BSRN sites in cooperation with AOPC and the WCRP GEWEX Radiation Panel Time frame Ongoing Performance indicator The number of BSRN stations regularly submitting valid data to international data centres Annual cost US\$ 100 000-1 million